 - Reduces motor oil presence that’s detected in 89% of samples from asphalt runoff, but not in any water sample infiltrated through the permeable pavement.

-– Permeable pavement systems help to deliver groundwater and air to tree roots keeping them healthy.
+- Maintains tree health– Permeable pavement systems help to deliver groundwater and air to tree roots keeping them healthy.
 These trees help keep urban areas cooler in the summer and help nurture wildlife.

 Here are some additional benefits of permeable pavement systems: